River-Mochi/CS2-Templates/docs/PrefabSystemGuide.md

 ## Baseline versus Direct write

 ### DO this for true vanilla baseline

-Use this when restore accuracy matters and to avoid double-scaling.
+Use this for restore accuracy and to avoid double-scaling.

 ```csharp